-- 19.1 The Trust recognises that challenging behaviour is rarely without cause and that effective behaviour management will include support strategies that explore the reasons for any behaviour and provide appropriate responses. - 19.2 All academies within the Trust, as part of a proactive (and, at times, reactive) approach to behaviour, adhere to the Trust's Maximising Values Framework.
+- 19.1 The Trust recognises that challenging behaviour is rarely without cause and that effective behaviour management will include support strategies that explore the reasons for any behaviour and provide appropriate responses. - 19.2 All settings within the Trust, as part of a proactive (and, at times, reactive) approach to behaviour, adhere to the Trust's Maximising Values Framework.
 The framework sets out a tiered approach to supporting pupils and staff, with the aim of reducing behaviour incidents and providing the right level of intervention at the right time. - 19.3 Initial intervention to address underlying factors leading to misbehaviour should include an assessment of whether appropriate provision is in place to support any SEND that a pupil may have.
-Consideration should also be given as to whether a multi-agency assessment, such as an early help assessment or statutory assessment that goes beyond the pupil's educational needs is required. - 19.3 Some of the support measures which may be used include: - Restorative conversations (internally or with external services) - Mentoring and Coaching - Referrals to external services/partners - Referral to academy safeguarding team - Pastoral Support Plan (PSP) - Screening for unmet learning needs - Educational conversations/sessions, e.g. working with an external agency such as the Police - Pupil Support Unit
+Consideration should also be given as to whether a multi-agency assessment, such as an early help assessment or statutory assessment that goes beyond the pupil's educational needs is required. - 19.3 Some of the support measures which may be used include: - restorative conversations (internally or with external services); - mentoring and Coaching; - referrals to external services/partners; - referral to academy safeguarding team; - Pastoral Support Plan (PSP); - screening for unmet learning needs; - educational conversations/sessions, e.g. working with an external agency such as the Police; and/or - Pupil Support Unit.